HamishPayne/CODE-WORDS/Classroom/Week-06/readme.md

 ![](snake.gif)

 ## Processing
-This week Karen walked us through how to make a sketch which made words appear on the screen wherever you clicked, the words would also jitter at a speed relating to the Y position of the mouse.
+This week Karen walked us through how to make a sketch focusing on classes which made words appear on the screen wherever you clicked, the words would also jitter at a speed relating to the Y position of the mouse.
 The words that were displayed were chosen at random from a list we created at the beginning of the code.

 ``` //
-// Base sketch by
+// Base sketch by Karen Ann Donnachie
 // a sketch to learn about "class" construction and also some wiggly letters
 // 17 September
 var xPosition, yPosition, size, rand, letter, speed;